Slynova-Org/flydrive/README.md

 `flydrive` is a framework-agnostic package which provides a powerful wrapper to manage file Storage in [Node.js](https://nodejs.org).

-There are currently 3 drivers available:
+There are currently 4 storage drivers available:

 - `'local'`: Stores files on the local file system.
 - `'s3'`: Amazon S3 and other compatible services